 It also strips away the skin’s protective barrier which is how it helps some ingredients to penetrate deeper.
 This causes the skin to become more prone to dryness and signs of aging.
 As skin becomes more sensitive, it becomes less and less able to withstand the effects of alcohol, resulting in irritation and even rawness.

 Some people with oily skin are prone to acne and use alcohol-based toners to strip the excess oil from their skin.
 Unfortunately, this prompts the body to respond by increasing its oil production.
 This leads to a continuous, self-defeating cycle that could have been avoided to begin with.

-There are other problems with alcohol on the skin.
+Additionally, there are other problems with alcohol on the skin.
 It can reduce resistance to free radical damage – the very opposite of anti-aging, and another reason why organic skincare is often less effective than it should be.

 It is unfortunate that the U.S. organic standard pushes so many manufacturers to use alcohol as a preservative.
 Just because it is organic alcohol does not make it any better for your skin.
 That’s why we decided to have Gaelle Organic’s products be certified by Ecocert, Europe’s leading organic certifier.
 Ecocert’s organic cosmetics standard supports the formulation and manufacture of organic skincare without the use of alcohol.

-There is no need to use harsh chemicals such as alcohol on your skin.
+In closing, there is no need to use harsh chemicals such as alcohol on your skin.
 Once you give your skin a complete break from them and use pure organic products instead, you will be amazed by how quickly and fully your skin rejuvenates itself.